tonyleidong/OptimalFlow/docs/webapp.rst

 .. image:: webapp-deployment-0.PNG
    :width: 500

 Method 2 - Get from OptimalFlow's package.
-You could find it in you Python core folder.
+You could find it in your Python core folder.
 Here's the example where you can find the 'Webapp' folder.

 .. image:: webapp-deployment-1.PNG
    :width: 500